Real value. Better results. Whats included:

-What Is the Florida Real Estate Broker Exam?
+About the Florida Real Estate Broker License Exam: Study Guide

 The Florida Real Estate Broker Exam is intended to gauge a test-taker's knowledge of key real estate topics relevant to Florida and see if they're ready for what this position entails.
 Some of the domains covered on the Florida Real Estate Broker License Exam include the real estate brokerage business as a whole, contracts, financing, and closing transactions.